NerTzhuLz/PhoenixBot/README.md

 * Probably leave them a message of some kind reminding them which relics they had, or even a command they can use to get them all back
 ### Project Spaghetti
 * Make library functions for logging, refactor out all those
+* On error event, check for error type, tailor response
+    * In most circumstances, save to .json

 ## Current Commands/features
 Admin-level commands: